busbud/coding-challenge-frontend-b/README.md

 The solution is ready to be deployed to a Heroku server.

-IMPORTANT: Remember to add the ENV var to the `Settings->Config Variables` space in the heroku server.
+IMPORTANT: Remember to add the ENV var to the `Settings->Config Variables` space in the Heroku server.

 To know how to interact with the app please see [docs.md](docs.md)